-19. In any case of doubt about the application of this guidance in a particular case, communications staff should consult the Director, Government Communication Service or the departmental Permanent Secretary who will liaise with Propriety and Ethics in the Cabinet Office.
+19. In any case of doubt about the application of this guidance in a particular case, communications staff should consult the Executive Director, Government Communication Service, via gcs.propriety@cabinetoffice.gov.uk or the departmental Permanent Secretary who will liaise with the Propriety and Ethics team in the Cabinet Office.